paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-116-emergency-planning-and-community-right-to-know.md

 **(b) Facilities covered**

-(1) Except as provided in [section 11004 of this title](./chapter-116-emergency-planning-and-community-right-to-know.md#section-11004), a facility is subject to the requirements of this subchapter if a substance on the list referred to in subsection (a) of this section is present at the facility in an amount in excess of the threshold planning quantity established for such substance.
+(1) Except as provided in [section 11004 of this title](./chapter-116-emergency-planning-and-community-right-to-know.md#section-11004), a facility is subject to the requirements of this subchapter if a substance on the list referred to in subsection (a) is present at the facility in an amount in excess of the threshold planning quantity established for such substance.

 (2) For purposes of emergency planning, a Governor or a State emergency response commission may designate additional facilities which shall be subject to the requirements of this subchapter, if such designation is made after public notice and opportunity for comment.
 The Governor or State emergency response commission shall notify the facility concerned of any facility designation under this paragraph.

-**(c) Emergency planning notification** Not later than seven months after October 17, 1986, the owner or operator of each facility subject to the requirements of this subchapter by reason of subsection (b)(1) of this section shall notify the State emergency response commission for the State in which such facility is located that such facility is subject to the requirements of this subchapter.
-Thereafter, if a substance on the list of extremely hazardous substances referred to in subsection (a) of this section first becomes present at such facility in excess of the threshold planning quantity established for such substance, or if there is a revision of such list and the facility has present a substance on the revised list in excess of the threshold planning quantity established for such substance, the owner or operator of the facility shall notify the State emergency response commission and the local emergency planning committee within 60 days after such acquisition or revision that such facility is subject to the requirements of this subchapter.
+**(c) Emergency planning notification** Not later than seven months after October 17, 1986, the owner or operator of each facility subject to the requirements of this subchapter by reason of subsection (b)(1) shall notify the State emergency response commission for the State in which such facility is located that such facility is subject to the requirements of this subchapter.
+Thereafter, if a substance on the list of extremely hazardous substances referred to in subsection (a) first becomes present at such facility in excess of the threshold planning quantity established for such substance, or if there is a revision of such list and the facility has present a substance on the revised list in excess of the threshold planning quantity established for such substance, the owner or operator of the facility shall notify the State emergency response commission and the local emergency planning committee within 60 days after such acquisition or revision that such facility is subject to the requirements of this subchapter.

 **(d) Notification of Administrator** The State emergency response commission shall notify the Administrator of facilities subject to the requirements of this subchapter by notifying the Administrator of—

-(1) each notification received from a facility under subsection (c) of this section, and
+(1) each notification received from a facility under subsection (c), and

-(2) each facility designated by the Governor or State emergency response commission under subsection (b)(2) of this section.
+(2) each facility designated by the Governor or State emergency response commission under subsection (b)(2).

 <a id="section-11003"></a>